M-source-JWP/sklearn-expense-tracker/README.md

 # sklearn-expense-tracker
- Python app that takes in raw transaction data, classifies individual purchases using logistic regression, then outputs statistics and charts.
+ Python app that takes in raw transaction data, classifies individual purchases using singular value decomposition, then outputs statistics and charts.

 ## Steps to take: